 Got a son who never seems to want to help out around the house?
 Do you feel like you give and give until you have nothing left?
 Do you find yourself frustrated because you feel like you are the only one who does any work around the house?

 The above scenario happens quite often in families for one simple reason – women are happiest when they are giving.
-Even if they are doing something they don’t enjoy, they receive great satisfaction from knowing that they are laying down their own desires for their family.
+Even if they are doing something they don’t enjoy, they receive great satisfaction from knowing that they are laying down their own desires to show love to their family.

 Because women give as a way to show love, it only makes sense to them that their husband and sons would also give of their time and effort to show their love.
 They think, “If they really loved me, they would see that the dishes need to be done… or the garbage needs to be taken out… or the vacuum needs to be run and they would do it without me even having to ask.”